-We will achieve certification under Climate Active Carbon Neutral Standard for Organisations by 2024, providing us with the tools that help us identify and offset our carbon usage.
+We have achieved certification under Climate Active Carbon Neutral Standard for Organisations.
+This accreditation provides us with the tools that help us identify, reduce and offset our carbon emissions.

 We are working to reduce the use of natural resources in our business operations wherever possible.
 We’re looking at solutions to source renewable energy for all Heritage sites, reducing paper consumption and postage emissions by shifting to digital first documentation and installing energy efficient lighting in all our locations by 2024.

 We’re acting now to create the framework we need, to reduce inequality and exclusion for vulnerable members of our communities.

 We’re committed to making a minimum of $2.5 million in contributions each year to organisations and initiatives that contribute to the good of the communities in which we operate.

 We’ve also launched a Migrant Liaison Banking Service in the Toowoomba region, to help new migrants feel more at ease when dealing with banks.

 Through our lending and deposit products with fairer fees and charges, we will offer our members additional financial benefit of at least $40 million in 2021/22 compared to equivalent products offered by the major banks, as measured by Canstar.#

 In financial year 2022, member value was calculated at $93.194 million comprising of $34.679 million for deposit related value and $58.515 million in total loan related value.#